lizdahlstrom/lizdahlstrom.github.io---old2/_posts/2019-11-13-building-this-blog.md

 ### Disqus
 In order to enable comments on the blog I have used the commenting platform [Disqus](https://disqus.com/).

 To implement it, I followed the guide for getting it set up for Jekyll on the Disqus website.
-However, due to the fact that I used the default Jekyll theme, Minima, there was an even easier way.
-Minima has out of the box a template for Disqus.
-All that was needed was two lines in the _config.yml file to enable it.
+However, due to the fact that this blog uses the default Jekyll theme, Minima, there was an even easier way.
+Minima has out of the box a template for Disqus, and all that was needed was two lines in the _config.yml file to enable it.

 ```
 disqus:
   shortname
 ```

-"shortname" is the shortname for the website that I added to my Disqus user.
+"shortname" is the shortname for this website, which I added to my Disqus user.

-As you can see below, it worked out perfectly.
+As you can see below, it worked out nicely.